tylerwray/me/blog/the-power-of-map-take-in-elixir/index.md

 ```

 With a few more arguments, I'll pass a map to the function and use [`Map.take/2`](https://hexdocs.pm/elixir/Map.html#take/2) to only allow the values I want.
-I've found this especially helpful when talking to external API's.
+I've found this especially helpful when talking to external APIs.

 Without [`Map.take/2`](https://hexdocs.pm/elixir/Map.html#take/2) the reader has to keep the context of a reduce loop in their head: